ekg/smbe2024/impg_prez.md

 ---

-## Implicit Pangenome Graph: Advantages
+# Advantages of Implicit Pangenome Graphs

 - Reduced memory requirements
   - Only store alignments, not full graph structure